shivangjhalani/shivangjhalani.com/content/index.md

     <img class="profile-img" src="../attachments/avatar.jpg">
 </html>

-I geeek out on tech and elegant systems, and love building things that people would enjoy using.
-I enjoy architecting/planning solutions and lending out a hand to others in any way possible.
+I geeek out on tech and elegant systems, and and wish to make a positive societal impact.
 I am learning and I document parts of that journey here...

 Always open to collaborating, learning, or just nerding out over good tech.